The Phasefocus Livecyte Kinetic Cytometer

 With Livecyte, track your cells for periods of days or weeks, without the need for image stitching to track every cell through its lifecycle.

-Click the tabs below to find out more about our customers and Livecyte.
+Click on the tabs below to find out more about our customers, and how they are using the Phasefocus Livecyte in their laboratories.

 Huntsman Cancer Institute, USA